 Section 5.
 Classes of membership shall consist of the following:

-1. General membership includes individuals when dues for one general membership are paid.
-Each general membership shall receive Corporation-sponsored or endorsed publications and shall be entitled to one vote at corporate functions.
+1. Individual membership includes individuals when dues for one Individual membership are paid.
+Each Individual membership shall receive Corporation-sponsored or endorsed publications and shall be entitled to one vote at corporate functions.

-3. Student membership shall be reserved for people who are full-time students and shall have all of the benefits of general membership.
+3. Student membership shall be reserved for people who are full-time students and shall have all of the benefits of Individual membership.

 4. Institutional memberships include organizations when dues for one Institutional membership are paid.
 Each Institutional membership shall receive Corporation-sponsored or endorsed publications and shall be entitled to one vote at corporate functions.
-Additionally Supporting members may receive additional benefits as defined by the majority of the Board of Directors such as special recognition on Corporation-sponsored publications.
+Additionally, Institutional members may receive additional benefits as defined by the majority of the Board of Directors such as special recognition on Corporation-sponsored publications.

 6. Honorary membership shall be assigned by the Board of Directors at its discretion by majority vote.
 Honorary membership shall have not voting or receipt of publication privileges.